 Walnut Taco Meat/One Green Planet

-This essential fatty acid is so prevalent in our diet due to the fact that there are small amounts in many products that are used in everyday life, such as processed food items.
-Healthy omega-6 can be found from linolenic acids found in “leafy vegetables, seeds, nut, [and] grains,” while negative omega-6 is found in vegetable oils.
+This essential fatty acid is so prevalent in our diet because there are small amounts in many products that are used in everyday life, such as processed food items.
+Healthy omega-6 can be found in linolenic acids found in “leafy vegetables, seeds, nut, [and] grains,” while negative omega-6 is found in vegetable oils.
 While some oils are safe for consumption — such as sesame, olive oil, coconut, peanut oil, and palm oil — others have been shown to promote harmful side effects, such as corn, sunflower, soybean, cottonseed, safflower, and canola.

-Omega-6 derived from the gamma-linolenic acid (GLA) is a lot harder to get your hands on.
+Omega-6 derived from gamma-linolenic acid (GLA) is a lot harder to get your hands on.
 This acid is found in “rare oils such as black currant, borage, and hemp oils,” as well as trace amounts in evening primrose oils.
-These oils can be purchased easily online, such as this Nature’s Way EFAGold Borage, Cold Pressed Oil supplement, or at your local health food grocer.
-Depending on age and gender, it’s recommended to consume between 12 and 17 grams of omega-6 fatty acids on a daily basis.
+These oils can be purchased easily online, such as this Nature’s Way EFAGold Borage, Cold-Pressed Oil supplement, or at your local health food grocer.
+Depending on age and gender, it’s recommended to consume between 12 and 17 grams of omega-6 fatty acids daily.
 Once again, make sure to speak with your medical professional before taking supplements or changing your diet.

 3-Ingredient, Easy Peanut Butter Oat Bars/One Green Planet